AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 >[!NOTE]
 >
 >You can add keywords to files as you upload them to Adobe Dynamic Media Classic.
-In the Upload Job Options dialog box, choose **[!UICONTROL Additional Metadata]** and enter keywords.
+In the Upload Job Options dialog box, choose **[!UICONTROL More Metadata]** and enter keywords.
 >See [Upload options](uploading-files.md#upload_options).

 ## Import metadata {#import-metadata}